Hair & Scalp Health

 1) Clinical assessment

-History, photos and scalp exam (± dermoscopy) to identify pattern, triggers and realistic goals.
+History, photos and scalp exam (± dermoscopy) to define pattern, triggers and realistic goals.

 2) Measured plan